-Every project is different and the estimate to complete depends upon the scope of the project.
-Generally, it's impractical to give a specific date for completion because there are so many potential variables that could cause a delay.
+Every project is different, and the estimate to complete depends upon the project’s scope.
+Generally, it’s impractical to give a specific date for completion because there are so many potential variables that could cause a delay.

 If the client or the developer has an unexpected delay providing their required commitments on time, the schedule can push out.

 Developers generally have multiple projects.
-If a customer delays providing graphics or text, they may lose their position in the work queue and drop to the bottom before the process starts again.
+If customers delay providing graphics or text, they may lose their position in the work queue and drop to the bottom before the process starts again.
 Otherwise, other customers would experience delays.
-It's very important for both the customer and the developer to perform their required tasks when expected to avoid delays in completion.
+Both the customer and the developer must perform their required tasks when expected to avoid delays in completion.

 10: Do you like them and want to work with these web developers?